AADIKANE002/We-Care/README.md

 ## WE-CARE App
-A mobile application that facilitates making appointments and monitoring patients.
+A health-care application that helps in making appointments and monitoring patients.
 ## BY
 **ADITYA KUMAR and ADITYA DEO RAJ**